-Section 175 of the Education Act 2002 places a duty on local authorities in relation to their education functions, the governing bodies of maintained schools and the governing bodies of further education institutions (which include sixth-form colleges) to exercise their functions with a view of safeguarding and promoting the welfare of children who are either pupils at a school or who are students under 18 years of age attending further education institutions.
+Section 175 of the Education Act 2002 places a duty on local authorities in relation to their education functions, the governing bodies of maintained academies and the governing bodies of further education institutions (which include sixth-form colleges) to exercise their functions with a view of safeguarding and promoting the welfare of children who are either pupils at an academy or who are students under 18 years of age attending further education institutions.

-The same duty applies to independent schools (which include academies and free schools) by virtue of regulations made under Section 157 of this Act.
+The same duty applies to independent academies (which include academies and free academies) by virtue of regulations made under Section 157 of this Act.